-0813.
-Notwithstanding the above testing requirements, Project Managers may impose a stricter test regime.
+Notwithstanding the above testing requirements, Project Managers may impose a stricter 0813. test regime.

-0814.
-The 4 phases for the successful installation of information technology cabling, as stated in BS EN 50173-1, are:
+The 4 phases for the successful installation of information technology cabling, as stated in 0814.
+BS EN 50173-1, are:

-a.
-Design.
-The selection of cabling components and their configuration.
+Design he selection of cabling components and their configuration. a.

-b.
 Specification.
-The detailed requirement for the cabling, its accommodation and associated building services addressing specific environment(s) identified within the premises together with the quality assurance requirements to be applied.
+The detailed requirement for the cabling, its accommodation and b. associated building services addressing specific environment(s) identified within the premises together with the quality assurance requirements to be applied.

-c.
 Installation.
-The physical installation in accordance with the requirements of the specification.
+The physical installation in accordance with the requirements of the ecification.

-d.
 Operation.
-The management of connectivity and the maintenance of transmission performance during the life of the cabling.
+The management of connectivity and the maintenance of transmission d. performance during the life of the cabling.